cristicretu/UBB-SE-2025-Messi/README.md

 SqlLocalDB.exe info MSSQLLocalDB
 ```

 Go inside `Duo/Data` and from there run the `run_all_procedures.ps1` script to run all stored procedures.
+You can get mock data from [here](https://github.com/cristicretu/UBB-SE-2025-Messi/blob/main/Duo/Data/mockData.sql).

 ## Project Structure